ddsinacob/Docker-Python/README.md

 Create and Run a Docker Container to serve CGI Script
 -----------------------------------------------------

-    Placingt the python script under apache2 default CGI folder .
+Placing the python script under apache2 default CGI folder .
 Exposing container port 80 to 80 in compute instance and added a firewall ingress rule in GCP.
 I am also mounting local directory cgi-bin which contins python script to /usr/lib/cgi-bin in docker container.